coveo/plasma/README.md

 ### Testing your changes locally directly in your project

-Since the project are in the same repository and we use Lerna, we don't have to link them together anymore.
+Since the projects are in the same repository and we use Lerna, we don't have to link them together anymore.

 ## License